AyupDigital/replaque/README.md

 ```

 > Note that whenever you stop and start the containers, the database will be
-> reset to its initial state.
+> reset to its initial state (with the seeded data).

 #### Installing dependencies